 Lists the states where federally insured, state-chartered credit unions are exempt from complying with NCUA’s Member Business Lending Rule.

 This provides volunteers who participate on a supervisory committee at small and low-income credit unions a better understanding of their role and responsibilities.
+Access templates from the appendices of the Supervisory Committee Guide here.

 This letter is used to inform government officials and private businesses about the tax-exempt status of federal credit unions.